kartonfarkas/api_docs/source/suite/customers/index.rst

 Customers and Administrators
 ============================

-Customer is the account owner (your company) of the Suite.
+Customer is the owner of the Suite account (i.e. your company).
 Administrators are people authorized to login to the service.
 Please note that there are different access levels for admins.

 Customer Settings